-Insurance Market is constantly evolving and companies are focussing on complete end-to-end IT solution.
-SAP provides complete solution to both primary and reinsurance companies with far wide scope of implementing all systems like claims, collections, disbursements, financial accounting, commissions and etc. integrated in one suite.
-The report focuses on Insurance Market, SAP Policy Management and integration aspects of Policy Management.
+Insurance Market is constantly evolving and companies are focussing on complete end-to-end IT solutions.
+SAP provides a complete solution to both primary and reinsurance companies with a far wide scope of implementing all systems like claims, collections, disbursements, financial accounting, commissions and etc. integrated into one suite.
+The report focuses on the Insurance Market, SAP Policy Management, and integration aspects of Policy Management.
 Finally, the report discusses that FS-PM efficiently deals with today‘s insurance market challenges by its fully integrated, strong but highly flexible product and process platform.

 1. Insurance Market